chrisjackr/PureGym_Project/README.md

  * Day - sets (start,end) = (04:30,23:30)
  * Morning - sets (start,end) = (04:30,09:00)
  * Evening - sets (start,end) = (16:00,21:00)

+ * Update Analysis - updates the calculated quantities if the analysis window has been changed.
+---